MINIMUM INSURANCE REQUIREMENTS

 The minimum requirements were developed by GCFA, United Methodist Insurance (UMI), and its service provider in 2016.
 These were developed based on the exposures faced by individual churches, industry best practices, and the professional assessments by of UMI and its partners’ experts.
 They can change based on emerging risks, new coverage options, the careful consideration of the advice of experts, the needs of individual churches, and other legal and market factors.
 In May of 2019, the standards were adjusted to consider the coverage needed by smaller churches for misconduct coverage and the need for some churches to carry actual cash value property coverage until their property can be rehabilitated to allow for replacement coverage as an option.

 We hope this helps you understand the importance of ensuring that your church is adequately protected against loss.
 Having proper coverage can prevent significant harm to your ability to continue your ministry effectively.
-Copies of the most recent requirements can be found on GCFA’s website.
+A copy of the most recent requirements can be found on GCFA’s website.